Understanding Our Government: PBPN Taxes

 The Prairie Band Potawatomi Nation Tax Commission is the Nation’s designated taxing authority.
 The commission consists of three individuals appointed by Tribal Council along with a fourth role, that of Tax Director.
 It is the duty of the Tax Director to provide the day-to-day administrative services required to uphold PBPN Law and Order Codes, Title 10 General Revenue and Taxation along with Title 13 Business Licensing.
 The Tax Director also serves as the Secretary for the Tax Commission.

-The Tax Director is also responsible for licensing anyone doing business on the reservation.
-For now, the main type of licensing on the reservation is for food sales.
-Any individuals that wish to sell food on the reservation must provide the proper documentation for food handling as well as establishing their food license prior to completing any sales.
+The Tax Director is also responsible for licensing anyone doing business on the common land.
+For now, the main type of licensing on the common land is for food sales.
+Any individuals that wish to sell food on the common land must provide the proper documentation for food handling as well as establishing their food license prior to completing any sales.
 Other vendor licensing include local towing companies and bail bonds, which work with the Tribal Court and Tribal Police.
 The Nation has also issued one vendor license for use of the Nation’s trademarked seal, which generates royalties.